alanplotko/Claim-Free-Tech-eBooks/README.md

 ## About

 This is a script to claim free tech eBooks from [PacktPub](https://www.packtpub.com/).
 PacktPub offers its users a free tech eBook each day.
 For some of us who may forget occasionally that a free eBook awaits them, you can run this script as a cron job.
-The computer running this must be running at the time.
-If you have a Raspberry Pi or server running at all times, you may want to place the script there.
+If you have a Raspberry Pi or server running at all times, you may want to place the script there and execute it daily.
 The script works for a Linux environment.
 I make no promises about running it elsewhere.
+I have no problems running it in Ubuntu 15.10.
+If it doesn't work on your end, feel free to open up an issue!
+You can also fork the script and make a pull request.

 ## Requirements: